lmullen/lincolnmullen.com/source/_posts/2012-12-10-the-junto-a-group-blog-on-early-american-history.markdown

 ---

-The [Junto][], a group blog on early American history, has begun publishing today with great line up of 19 contributors.
+The [Junto][], a group blog on early American history, has begun publishing today with great lineup of 19 contributors.
 Here is their
 description:

 > The Junto is a group blog made up of young early Americanists